finn-egan.online

 Dead Rat Soup was inspired by a reference a friend made towards a jar of fake rats in water I was gifted.

-I had wanted a reason to explore Screenprinting after going to see Paul McCartney in concert - his merchandise design reminded me of screenprinting wth these lava lamp style multicoloured blobs.
+I had wanted a reason to explore Screenprinting after going to see Paul McCartney in concert - his merchandise designs had these lava lamp style multicoloured blobs.
 As you’ll be able to see on the right, there were a few issues I had with printing but later on when i had taken a break I actually noticed that it actually suited the style relatively well.
-I shall reexplore further merchandise designs in the future , because of the sucesses of this project.
+I shall reexplore further merchandise designs in the future, due to the sucesses of this project.

 - - - TO ALL AT THE ALEX - - -

-My parents ran the local pub, so growing up, everything had something to do with the Alex.
+My parents ran the local pub of a small town on the North Wales Coast, so growing up, everything had something to do with the Alex.
 When you’re a kid listening to the music blaring from below, and hearing the next day about ‘how great last night was’ you cant help but feel like youre missing out on what might’ve been the best night of your life.

 This book documents the best nights of some peoples lives, and the community and culture that forms around good people, good beer and good times.